formester/formester-site/content/blog/create-impressive-intake-form.md

 ---
-title: Pro Tips For Producing An Effective Intake Form | How To Create A Project Intake Form In 5 Steps - Formester
+metaTitle: Pro Tips For Producing An Effective Intake Form | How To Create A Project Intake Form In 5 Steps - Formester
-description: Formester's Pro Tips For Producing An Effective Intake Form will show you how to create a project intake form in 5 steps.
+metaDescription: Formester's Pro Tips For Producing An Effective Intake Form will show you how to create a project intake form in 5 steps.
 Follow our simple guide and create your own form today!
+title: How to Create an Impressive Intake Form in 5 Easy Steps
+description: An intake form is a document that helps you gather information about your client.
+This can be used to collect personal information as well as questions about the client's goals, project preferences, experience, skills and budget.
 keywords: intake form, client intake form, create an intake form, create form
 author: Vivek Badani
 createdAt: 2022-10-13